 • hands-on work with a variety of data sets

-Limited to 75 participants – students, faculty, and staff at health departments, health care agencies, and community-based organizations that work with local health data are especially encouraged to apply.
+Limited to 75 participants per session – students, faculty, and staff at health departments, health care agencies, and community-based organizations that work with local health data are especially encouraged to apply.

 The live virtual components of the training (lectures & hands-on training) will take place in 2022 on: